-Tonight's ceremony marks the 62nd annual Grammy Awards, an edition of the pretigious event that includes more female nominees than ever before.
+Tonight's ceremony marks the 62nd annual Grammy Awards, an edition of the prestigious event that includes more female nominees than ever before.
 Looking forward to a more equality-empowering future, we are reflecting on the often unbalanced history of the GRAMMYs.
-Find out more about the role of women in music at the most important American music award in our recap below.
+Find out more about the role of womxn in music at the most important American music award in our recap below.

 Producer Of The Year, Classical: Marina A. Ledin

 Best Engineered Album, Classical: Leslie Ann Jones, Judith Sherman (same work) Producer Of The Year, Non-Classical: No female nominées

 Best Engineered Album, Non-Classical: No female nominées

 So, where are all the female nominees of this year?
 They are most likely to be found within the „Song of the Year"-category (7 out of 8 are female nominées), "Best New Artist" (6 out of 8), and "Album of the Year" (5 out of 8).
 "Record of the Year" is the only category of the big four where there are ties.
 This year, US-American rapper Lizzo is to be the highest-scoring artist at eight Grammy nominations.
 The rapper is known to be a militant for the democratization of bodies, women's empowerment, and the rights of the LGBTIQ+ community.
 Billie Eilish also has good chances at topping the award's charts with six nominations.
 At just 18 years old, Billie Eilish is nominated in the four most important Grammy categories, making her the youngest artist ever to be nominated in all of these top categories.
 Nevertheless, more familiar pop greats like Beyoncé, Lana Del Rey, Taylor Swift and, Ariana Grande can look forward to nominations, too.